What is Forced Sale Value?

 When Forced Sale Value is Preferred

 There are certain instances when using forced sale value is a good idea for a business.
 One of these instances is when the business is troubled and needs to obtain capital within a short time.
 The business will sell its machinery and equipment as-is, without having to repair or service them for resale.
-The buyers will purchase the assets at a price that is below the fair market value with the plan of using them in their businesses or servicing them and re-selling them at a higher price.
+The buyers will purchase the assets at a price that is below the fair market value, with the plan of using them in their own businesses or servicing them and re-selling them at a higher price.

 The forced sale valuation method would, however, not be ideal for a healthy business that is disposing of its assets.
 The business can prolong the auction period to attract a larger pool of buyers who would be willing to pay more for an asset that’s been serviced and is in mint condition.
 Also, prolonging the auction period gives the business more time to repair and service the assets to increase their valuation.

 Orderly Liquidation Value vs. Forced Sale Value vs. Fair Market Value

-Apart from using the forced sale valuation, appraisers may also use alternative methods of valuation like fair market value and orderly liquidation value.
+Apart from using the forced sale valuation, appraisers may also use alternative methods of valuation such as fair market value and orderly liquidation value.